Tempudon/nasfaq-tools/README.md

 Create UI for results with ability to sort by different metrics

+Query nasfaq for more accurate statistics for whether a coin adjusted up or down the previous adjustment

 Integrating sub gains into results

 Allow script to be run at any point of the day, showing only Holos who have updated